 - Installation of plug-ins is not required for viewing on different browsers

-11. Can I just use HTML5 coding for the Flash to HTML5 conversion?
+11. Can I just use HTML5 coding to convert Flash to HTML5?

 While you can use just HTML5 coding to convert your Flash courses, authoring tools are comparatively easier to use.
 Using HTML code requires programming knowledge, but authoring tools can be used by almost anyone.
 With coding, you cannot recreate the rich interactivities or the animations of your old Flash courses.
 Updating courses is also difficult when you use HTML5 coding.